 Take steps towards the sustainable solutions to conflict and without prejudice to the existing formats for addressing the conflict-related issues, peaceful conflict resolution will constitute one of the central subjects on the agenda of political dialogue between the Parties, as well as in the dialogue with other relevant international actors;

-Strengthen women’s meaningful participation in formal and informal conflict resolution mechanisms, and ensure conflict-affected women and civil society are actively consulted as part of all conflict management and resolution efforts;
+Strengthen women’s meaningful participation in peaceful conflict resolution and peace building, and ensure conflict-affected women and civil society are actively consulted as part of all conflict management and resolution efforts;

 Continue to cooperate with the International Criminal Court by implementing the Rome Statute and its related instruments, giving due regard to preserving its integrity.
 Continue to cooperate with ICC with respect to August 2008 war investigations.